IrinaGolovitskaya/lex-transport/README.md

 * buildings within buffer zones: #4777e7 with the shapeburst fill to give it additional shine
 * buildings outside buffer zones: #585b7d

-The same colors I will be using for my web page to create a sense of consistency.
+The same and close colors I will be using for my web page to create a sense of consistency.

 ### Layout